 For this entry, I am going to share another three scholars who made a lot of contributions in Science and Mathematics.
 Their contributions led to what we have and studying today.
 They contributed a lot to Islam and the whole mankind.
-This is what we seek for in the Muslim World instead of fighting over power that later becomes an excuse for the Western superpowers like USA and Russia to interfere with national sovereignty.
+This is what we seek for in the Muslim World instead of fighting over power that later becomes an excuse for the Western superpowers like USA and Russia to interfere with our national sovereignty.

 His full name was Muhammad Ibn Ahmad Abul-Rayham Al-Biruni.
 He was born in Haran, Syria in 973AD.
-His productions exceed 146 titles in more than 20 different disciplines ranging from astronomy to mathematics, mathematical geography, religion, and philosophy.
+His productions exceeded 146 titles in more than 20 different disciplines ranging from astronomy to mathematics, mathematical geography, religion, and philosophy.
 However, a large portion of his works were mathematical-related disciplines which consist of 96 titles.
 Out of all works that Al-Biruni worked on, only 22 works survived and only 13 works have been published.

 Two books of Al-Biruni that can be highlighted here which are Al-Qanun al-Mas'udi (astronomical encyclopedia) and Tahdid (the demarcation of coordinates of cities).

-Al-Qanun al-Mas'udi is a most extensive astronomical encyclopedia with almost 1500 pages.
+Al-Qanun al-Mas'udi is the most extensive astronomical encyclopedia with almost 1500 pages.
 In the encyclopedia, Al-Biruni determined the motion of the solar apogee (the point in the orbit of the sun in space when it is furthest from the earth).
 He also made the correction on Ptolemy's findings in the encyclopedia.
 600 years before Galileo, Al-Biruni already discussed the theory of the earth rotating about its own axis.
 Last but not least, by using the astrolabe and the presence of mountain near a sea or flat plain, he calculated the earth circumference by solving a highly complex geodesic equation.

 Tahdid, on the other hand, was written to determine the Qibla.
-In the book, he determined the local meridian (one of the lines that are drawn from the North Pole to the South Pole) and the coordinates of any locality.
+In this book, he determined the local meridian (one of the lines that are drawn from the North Pole to the South Pole) and the coordinates of any locality.
 Besides that, he enabled the direction of the Qibla to be determined from anywhere around the world with the help of Mathematics.

 Al-Kindi or Abu Yusuf Ya'qub ibn Ishaq was born in 801 in Kufah, Iraq.
 Al-Kindi was a well-known philosopher, but he was also a physician, pharmacist, and he has some contributions to physics, mathematics, geography, astronomy, and chemistry.
 He learned Greek and Syriac languages and at the same time proficient in the arts of the Greeks, Persians, and Hindus.
 He was appointed as a researcher and translator in the Bayt al-Hikmah (House of Wisdom), Baghdad by al-Ma'mum (813-833).